RTÉ broadcaster Keelin Shanley dies aged 51

 RTÉ broadcaster Keelin Shanley has died aged 51 following an illness.

-Shanley “had been dealing with cancer for some time,” the national broadcaster said in a statement.
-“With over 20 years experience as a journalist and broadcaster, Keelin was the much-loved and respected presenter of RTÉ’s Six One News.”
+The award-winning journalist “had been dealing with cancer for some time”, RTÉ said in a statement.
+“With over 20 years’ experience as a journalist and broadcaster, Keelin was the much-loved and respected presenter of RTÉ’s Six One News,” it said.

 Jon Williams, managing director of RTÉ News and Current Affairs paid tribute to Shanley: “ Keelin was the best of us – and we are heartbroken.
 From Prime Time Investigates to Morning Edition, Morning Ireland to the Six One News, there wasn’t a corner of RTÉ News and Current Affairs untouched by Keelin’s fearless, generous, and passionate journalism.